vbelus/falling-liquid-film-drl/README.md

 ArXiv (2019)
 ```

-This README will be in two parts :
+This README will be in three parts :
 - The first part will be about the code in itself
 - The second part will be about getting an environment ready to run the code (either in a docker container, or in Ubuntu)
+- The third part will be about the details of how to train a model

-## What you can find in this repo
+## 1 - What you can find in this repo

 The code is in `drl_fluid_film_python3/gym-film`.
 You find the following files:
 - `param.py` contains the parameters that your next training will use (all the parameters of the project are centralized here)